Click the box to view the details for the federal grants listed below.

-To apply for a Federal Pell grant, you must complete the Free Application for Federal Student Aid (FAFSA).
+To apply for a Federal Pell Grant, you must complete the Free Application for Federal Student Aid (FAFSA).
 Grant amounts are dependent on your expected family contribution (EFC).
-For 2017-2018, your EFC must be below 5328, assuming full-time enrollment.
+The maximum Pell Grant award for the 2019-2020 award year is $6,195, and the corresponding maximum Pell Grant eligible expected family contribution (EFC) is 5576.
 Federal Pell Grants are restricted to students pursuing their first undergraduate degree.
 You may not receive Federal Pell Grant payments concurrently from more than one institution, even if enrolled part-time at each institution.
-The final amount of the maximum Federal Pell Grant for 2018-2019 has not been finalized by the federal government.

 Federal regulations restrict lifetime eligibility for the Federal Pell Grant to 12 semesters (or 600% Lifetime Eligibility Used or LEU) from the prior maximum of 18 semesters.
 When you’re awarded a Pell Grant, you are given an annual Pell Grant award.
 If you attend full-time for a semester, you use 50% of your annual Pell Grant award.

 Type of enrollment

 Each semester you receive a Pell Grant adds to your total LEU.
 When your total reaches 600%, you’re no longer eligible for the grant.
 This total includes all Pell Grant awards received at all institutions attended – and it is retroactive.
 You may receive Pell Grant funds from only one school at a time.
 You cannot appeal this federal regulation or request an extension.

 To read more about the LEU and how it’s calculated, including examples, click on the link below from the U.S. Department of Education: https://studentaid.gov/understand-aid/types/grants/pell/calculate-eligibility.